andreburto/Wally/README.md

 In 2012~2013 when work started on the second version the half-finished Wally that I'd begun years ago came in handy.
 Wally was fleshed out and integrated as part of the overall framework.

-What's presented here is a cleaned up, generalized version of Wally that's used in several appiations here at [WCCS](http://wccs.edu/).
+What's presented here is a cleaned up, generalized version of Wally that's used in several applications here at [WCCS](http://wccs.edu/).

 ### FAQ ###